-- (1) a description of the home care services to be provided, the fees for services, and the frequency of each service, according to the client's current review or assessment and client preferences; - (2) the identification of the staff or categories of staff who will provide the services; - 15.24 (3) the schedule and methods of monitoring reviews or assessments of the client; - 15.25 (4) the frequency of sessions of supervision of staff and type of personnel who will supervise staff; and by inclusion of one of the following statements: - (i) basic home care providers must include the following statement: "Unlicensed personnel who perform basic home care services will be periodically supervised while performing home care services by staff having the authority, skills, and ability to provide the supervision."; or

-(ii) comprehensive home care providers must include the following statement: "Newly hired personnel will be supervised within 30 days after first providing delegated home care services to a client, and thereafter as needed.
-The supervision shall be conducted by a registered nurse or other appropriate licensed health professional where delegated services are being provided."; and

-(5) a contingency plan that includes:

-- (i) the action to be taken by the home care provider and by the client or client's representative if the scheduled service cannot be provided; - (ii) information and a method for a client or client's representative to contact the home care provider; - (iii) names and contact information of persons the client wishes to have notified in an emergency or if there is a significant adverse change in the client's condition, including identification of and information as to who has authority to sign for the client in an emergency; and - (iv) the circumstances in which emergency medical services are not to be summoned consistent with chapters 145B and 145C, and declarations made by the client under those chapters. - Sec.
-19. Minnesota Statutes 2016, section 144A.4792, subdivision 1, is amended to read: - Subdivision 1.
-Medication management services; comprehensive home care license. - (a) This subdivision applies only to home care providers with a comprehensive home care license that provide medication management services to clients.
-Medication management services may not be provided by a home care provider who has a basic home care license. - (b) A comprehensive home care provider who provides medication management services must develop, implement, and maintain current written medication management policies and procedures.
-The policies and procedures must be developed under the supervision and direction of a registered nurse, licensed health professional, or pharmacist consistent with current practice standards and guidelines. - (c) The written policies and procedures must address requesting and receiving prescriptions for medications; preparing and giving medications; verifying that prescription drugs are administered as prescribed; documenting medication management activities; controlling and storing medications; monitoring and evaluating medication use; resolving medication errors; communicating with the prescriber, pharmacist, and client and client representative, if any; disposing of unused medications; and educating clients and client representatives about medications.
-When controlled substances are being managed, stored, and secured by the comprehensive home care provider, the policies and procedures must also identify how the provider will ensure security and accountability for the overall management, control, and disposition of those substances in compliance with state and federal regulations and with subdivision 22.
+(d) The service plan agreement and revised service plan agreement must be entered into 16.1 the client's record, including notice of a change in a client's fees when applicable.
+16.2 (e) Staff providing home care services must be informed of the current written service 16.3 plan agreement.
+16.4 16.5 (f) The service plan agreement must include: (1) a description of the home care services to be provided, the fees for services, and the 16.6 16.7 frequency of each service, according to the client's current review or assessment and client preferences; 16.8 (2) the identification of the staff or categories of staff who will provide the services; 16.9 (3) the schedule and methods of monitoring reviews or assessments of the client; 16.10 (4) the frequency of sessions of supervision of staff and type of personnel who will 16.11 supervise staff; and the schedule and methods of monitoring staff providing home care 16.12 services; and 16.13 (5) a contingency plan that includes: 16.14 (i) the action to be taken by the home care provider and by the client or client's 16.15 representative if the scheduled service cannot be provided; 16.16 (ii) information and a method for a client or client's representative to contact the home 16.17 care provider; 16.18 (iii) names and contact information of persons the client wishes to have notified in an 16.19 emergency or if there is a significant adverse change in the client's condition, including 16.20 identification of and information as to who has authority to sign for the client in an 16.21 emergency; and 16.22 (iv) the circumstances in which emergency medical services are not to be summoned 16.23 consistent with chapters 145B and 145C, and declarations made by the client under those 16.24 chapters.
+16.25 Sec.
+20. Minnesota Statutes 2018, section 144A.4792, subdivision 1, is amended to read: 16.26 Subdivision 1.
+Medication management services; comprehensive home care 16.27 license. (a) This subdivision applies only to home care providers with a comprehensive 16.28 home care license that provide medication management services to clients.
+Medication 16.29 16.30 management services may not be provided by a home care provider who has a basic home care license.

-Sec.
-19.